 An understanding of the hazards you may encounter is the key to staying safe on a backpacking trip.
 Backpacking is generally not dangerous, and the risks can be managed by educating yourself.
-The sections below, environmental hazards and human factors, are common hazards to be aware of as your plan your trip.
+The sections below, environmental hazards and human factors, are common hazards to be aware of as you plan your trip.

-Hands on first-aid training is invaluable for managing wilderness medical emergencies.
+Hands-on first aid training is invaluable for managing wilderness medical emergencies.
 NOLS, SOLO, and Wilderness Medical Associates are well-known wilderness medicine course providers.
 NOLS has a comprehensive wilderness medicine book that is worth studying.
 It is best used in conjunction with hands-on training through a class.